Houzz/JSONCast/README.md

             return nil
         }
     }

+    public var jsonValue: Any? {
+        return timeIntervalSince1970
     }
+}
 ```

-You can extend `Mapper` to support any new custom type you have.
-By default, `Mapper` supports any type conforming to `DictionaryConvertible`, so classes you defined in `.cast` files will automatically work as property types in other classes.
+The `value(from:)` method is used to convert from JSON to a value.
+Note the implementation handles both the case the JSON contains an Int and the case it contains a string with an Int, i.e. both `"date": 2` and `"date": "2"`.
+JSON cast works this way for all basic values, like Int, Float or Bool.

 =======
 ### Awake

-By adding a `//! awake` comment to the class / struct decleration the init will call an `awake(with dictionary: [String: AnyObject]) -> Bool` functionary passing it the dictionary that was used to initialize the object.
+By adding a `//! awake` comment to the class / struct decleration the init will call an `awake(with dictionary: JSONDictionary) -> Bool` functionary passing it the dictionary that was used to initialize the object.
 If the function returns true the init will succeed, if it returns false the init will fail.
 You can use the awakeFromDictionary method to perform last value validations after the dictionary is parsed as well as compute any derived value you need or do any post processing after the dictionary is read.

 ### `awakeWithDictionary`